Azure-Samples/azure-edge-extensions-aio-environments/README.md

 To start the deployment of an Azure Stack HCI sandbox which installs Azure IoT Operations on top of it, you need to run the **Build HCI** pipeline.
 Additionally, you can also run the **Build Monitoring** pipeline to create monitoring resources for the AKS HCI cluster by enabling the **Start 'Build Monitoring' Workflow** checkbox.

+> **Troubleshooting:** If you encounter any issues during the deployment and the VM extension execution fails, delete the HCIBox-Client VM´s customextension "vmHyperVInstall" and restart the VM and re-run the workflow.
+Also note that the VM extension execution times out after 90 minutes and the workflow will fail but the installation process will continue on the HCIBox-Client VM.

 <img src='img/build-hci.png' width='25%' height='25%'>

 ### Image Creation